Connect with others who understand.

 • Immunosuppressive medications such as tacrolimus, methotrexate, thalidomide, and lenalidomide

-Self-Care With PN
+Self-Care With Prurigo Nodularis

-If you’re living with PN, it’s essential that you protect your skin from scratching and keep your fingernails short in order to break the itch-scratch cycle — that is, scratching can break your skin, resulting in more itching and a greater desire to scratch.
+If you’re living with PN, it’s essential that you protect your skin from scratching and keep your fingernails short in order to break the itch-scratch cycle.
+That is, scratching can break your skin, resulting in more itching and a greater desire to scratch.
 Wearing gloves or mittens may help if you have difficulty resisting the urge to scratch.

 You may also consider wearing loose, soft clothing that covers affected areas.
 When bumps are inflamed or especially itchy, they may need to be bandaged.